jbowes/repl/content/the-deceptive-complexity-of-subscription-apis.md

 caveat: subscription apis are usually event (diff) style. they may capture full state as well.

 Ask yourself:
-- is it bad if a client misses an event, or recieves events out of order. will that corrupt state?
+- is it bad if a client misses an event, or receives events out of order. will that corrupt state?
-- if the client misses an event or recieves events out of order, could an end user misinterpret things?
+- if the client misses an event or receives events out of order, could an end user misinterpret things?
 - will anyone else besides you use this API?
 - no, really. someone else could use this API, right?